jaein1995/ML-SHOWCASE/README.md

 1. Feature Selection with KNN and Random Forest
 1. Aritificial Neural Networks: MLP & RBM
 1. Unstructured Data: Text Analysis

+1. Sample data: there are a few sample data (insurance data, credit payment data, etc.) are also included in this repo